Rbr4t/CSIRO-Image2Biomass-predictor/README.md

 # contents of the repository

 GROUP_D6_report.pdf - Our project report.
-Business and data understanding and project plan TODO - mudel
+Business and data understanding and project plan<br/>
+Main branch contains final version of our model, other models can be found on sepparate branches

 # how to use our code
 TODO